skeweddata/skeweddata.github.io/_posts/2020-12-28-polling-part-1.md

 ![poll_results](/images/2020-12-28-polling-part-1/poll_results.png)

+The silver lining about sampling uncertainty is that it's well understood for statistical problems like political polling, and as such is fairly easy to estimate: this is what the uncertainties (sometimes reported as "confidence intervals") predominantly are.

+This is not the only source of uncertainty or error in polling, however, and unfortunately other issues can bias polling results in ways that are much harder to compensate for.
+I'll dig into those in upcoming posts.

 [^democrat]:
     If you look closely you'll notice there's also a poll in this sample where the _Democrat_ is the one